getsentry/sentry-docs/src/collections/_documentation/accounts/pricing.md

 You control who can see events.
 We allow you to add your team members, as well as share events with anonymous users should you wish to do so.

-`Events now include transactions, errors, and an attachments?
+`Events now include transactions, errors, and attachments?
 What's the difference?`

 An *event* is one instance of you sending Sentry data.
 What can be captured as an error depends on your platform.
 In general, if you have something that looks like an exception, it will be sent to Sentry as an error event. *Attachments* are files uploaded in the same request, such as log files.
 In addition, the files within the crash uploaded to Sentry can be persisted by enabling storage of crash reports.
 A *transaction* represents a single instance of a service being called to support an operation you want to measure or track, like a page load.